elisabattista/funding-opportunity-miner/README.md

 ---

+# Why I Built This Project

+This project started from a problem I personally faced.

+After being admitted to highly competitive Master's programmes in Financial Mathematics, I began looking for scholarships and funding opportunities to support my studies.

+I quickly realized that finding relevant funding was far more difficult than I had expected.

+Scholarships were scattered across hundreds of university websites, government portals, foundations, international organizations and private institutions.
+Search results were filled with duplicate pages, outdated information and low-quality directories.
+Even after hours of searching, it was impossible to know whether I had actually found all the opportunities that matched my profile.

+At that point I stopped thinking about scholarships as a search problem and started thinking about them as a data problem.

+Instead of continuing to browse manually, I decided to build a system capable of discovering funding opportunities automatically, extracting the most important information from each webpage and ranking the results according to their potential relevance.

+That idea eventually became this project.

+Although the original motivation was personal, the pipeline is completely general and can be adapted to discover grants, fellowships, competitions, research funding and many other opportunities where information is distributed across numerous websites.

+---

 # Project Overview

-Finding scholarships, grants, fellowships and funding opportunities is often a frustrating and highly manual process.

-Relevant opportunities are scattered across university websites, government portals, foundations, international organizations and third-party directories.
-Search engines frequently return duplicate pages, outdated information and low-quality aggregators, making systematic discovery difficult.

-This project implements an end-to-end Python pipeline that automates the entire discovery process.
+Funding Opportunity Miner is an automated three-stage pipeline that transforms raw web search results into a structured and prioritized shortlist of funding opportunities.

-Rather than relying on a predefined list of scholarships, the pipeline searches the web, identifies potentially relevant funding opportunities, extracts structured information from each page and finally prioritizes the most promising opportunities.
+Rather than relying on a predefined database of scholarships, the project continuously searches the web, evaluates search results, extracts structured information from each webpage and finally ranks opportunities according to multiple decision criteria.

-The final result is a ranked, actionable shortlist of funding opportunities that can be reviewed and acted upon efficiently.

----

-# Why this project?

-Traditional scholarship searches require manually browsing hundreds of university websites, government portals and private foundations.

-The objective of this project is to demonstrate how web search, information extraction and rule-based ranking can be combined into a reproducible pipeline that significantly reduces the time required to identify relevant funding opportunities.
+The pipeline combines information retrieval, web scraping, rule-based information extraction and automated scoring into a fully reproducible workflow.

 ---